EDITORIALS

 You can think of it as the stage when everything comes together.
 Once you’ve tested the individual parts of your product or software individually, system testing makes sure that they all work together as they were designed to do.

-For example, if you have an e-commerce site, you might have tested that the login screen, payment system and shopping cart functionalities all work properly – but you then need to do system testing to make sure that they all work smoothly together.
+If you have an e-commerce site, you might have tested that the login screen, payment system and shopping cart functionalities all work properly – but you then need to do system testing to make sure that they all work smoothly together.

 So your system testing would look at how it all works together, which might include things like: